-Figure 11 - Problem of discontinuity in case of directions beyond 45 degree
+Figure 11 - Problem of discontinuity in case of directions beyond 45°

 As shown in Figure 11, two vertically-adjacent predicted samples may use two non-adjacent reference samples in the case of wide-angle intra prediction.
 Hence, low-pass reference samples filter and side smoothing are applied to the wide-angle prediction to reduce the negative effect of the increased gap ∆pα.